NigComSat Set to Launch Another Satellite

 She assured Pantami of the agency’s readiness to deliver quality service and generate revenue to justify his efforts at revitalising the agency.

-According to her, this year, Nigerians will see new significant changes that will make them know that NigComSat is a new company.
+According to her, this year, Nigerians would see new significant changes that will make them know that NigComSat is a new company.

-She stressed that Pantami is the first minister to add NigComSat to the National Broadband Plan (NBP).
+She stressed that Pantami was the first minister to add NigComSat to the National Broadband Plan (NBP).